Transmission Line Architecture

 Backwave Transmission Line

 Channels rear cone radiation through a resistively-loaded line, converting it to phase-coherent bass reinforcement at the terminus.
-Eliminates port turbulence entirely.
-Present in all PAR architecture tiers.
+Eliminates port noise and resonance entirely.
+The foundation of every PAR architecture tier.

 Lower effective noise floor